 Find My is not only for finding items, but also for protecting your Apple devices.
 You can mark them as lost, and even erase them remotely, protecting your data.
 Here’s how to use the Find My app.

 We all sometimes need to find our devices: our iPhones, iPads, Macs, Apple Watches, and even our AirPods.
 Your iPhone may have slipped between the cushions of your sofa, or you may have left it at work.
 You may have forgotten where you put your iPad last night.
 And one of your AirPods may have gone missing.

-With the Find My app, you can find the locations of your devices, have them play a sound — great if it’s at home and you can’t locate it — or in a worst-case scenario, you can also mark the device as lost and erase it.
+With the Find My app, you can find the location of a missing device, have it play a sound — great if it’s at home and you can’t locate it — or in a worst-case scenario, you can mark the device as lost and erase it.
 You must turn on the Find My setting on each of your devices, in their iCloud settings, to ensure that if you do lose a device, you can remotely wipe it to protect your data.

 Note that if you are using Family Sharing, all your family’s devices will show up in your Find My app, so you can help track devices used by your children, partner, or spouse.

 The People tab of the app lets you locate your friends or relatives who have shared their location with you (either permanently or temporarily).
 This can be useful if you want to keep tabs on your kids, or if you’re planning to meet a friend somewhere and want to make it easier to find them.
 All your friends who are sharing their location show up in the app, and you can set notifications so you are alerted when they arrive at or leave a specific spot.

 You can get directions to where your friends are, view their contact card, edit the name of the location where they are, and, if you have lots of friends, you can add your besties to a favorites list.